ergoplatform/awesome-ergo/pages/devs.md

 [ergo-bootstrap](https://github.com/ergoplatform/ergo-bootstrap), build on top of ergo-nix, will help you to quickly deploy an Ergo blockchain cluster with a handful of useful tools you might need to start developing your dApps.

-Read more on the blog - [Ergo Bootstrap, Streamlining Ergo dApp Infrastructure With One Simple Tool](https://ergoplatform.org/en/blog/2020-12-11-ergo-bootstrap-streamlining-ergo-dapp-infrastructure-with-one-simple-tool/)
+- Read more on the blog | [Ergo Bootstrap, Streamlining Ergo dApp Infrastructure With One Simple Tool](https://ergoplatform.org/en/blog/2020-12-11-ergo-bootstrap-streamlining-ergo-dapp-infrastructure-with-one-simple-tool/)

 # Tools, Services & Resources

-## Other Contracts and Scripts

- - [Ergo notary](https://github.com/sininen-taivas/ergo-notary) | simple command-line tool to certificate files on the Ergo blockchain.
- See also [forum topic](https://www.ergoforum.org/t/ergo-notary-command-line-tool/75) on a particular example
- - [Miner rewards script](https://github.com/lorien/ergotools) Simple command-line tool to find miner rewards not spent and form withdrawing transaction requests for them
- - [Ergo P2S Playground](https://wallet.plutomonkey.com/p2s/?source=dHJ1ZQ==) | A web-based tool to quickly get the address corresponding to some script

 ## Services
 - [Mainnet explorer](https://explorer.ergoplatform.com/)